Sidney Bechet: Early life

 Bechet was born in New Orleans in 1897 to a middle-class Creole of color family.
 Bechet's father Omar was both a shoemaker and a flute player, and all four of his brothers were musicians as well.

 His older brother, Leonard Victor Bechet, was a full-time dentist and a part-time trombonist and bandleader.
 Bechet learned and mastered several musical instruments that were kept around the house (he began on the cornet), mostly by teaching himself; he decided to specialize in the clarinet (which he played almost exclusively until about 1919).

-At the age of six, he started to perform with his brother's band at a family birthday party, debuting his talents to acclaim.
+At the age of six, he started performing with his brother's band at a family birthday party, debuting his talents to acclaim.
 Later in his youth, Bechet studied with Joseph "King" Oliver, Bunk Johnson, Freddie Keppard, Lorenzo Tio, "Big Eye" Louis Nelson Delisle, and George Baquet.